bigratmonster/bigrat.monster/readme.md

 Please follow the instructions in [usage.md].

 # [bigrat.monster]: Image Index

 ## By the repository owner

 ### Big Rat

 > Attempts have been made to find the copyright owner, but no result has been found.
 If you are the original author or copyright holder, please [contact me][email-copyright].

-### Stop asking for Impact 1.16

-Video by [Noisestorm].
-Edited by [BadDev].

 ## By a contributor